In this article, we are studying the fundamentals of Electric Fuse. It is switchgear protection equipment that we use daily even at our house.

 Use of Electrical Fuse | Applications

-What are the usage of fuse?
+What is the usage of fuse?

 - In the home wiring, we use an electric fuse.
 Mostly, semi-enclosed rewirable fuse or KitKat fuse is used.